 👍 YouTube is testing time-specific emoji reactions (support.google.com).

 🏠 An experiment in Busan, South Korea: 54 households are living rent-free in homes fitted out with tech and data capture, including 15 Samsung products ranging from air filters to TVs, while sharing all their data about sleep, trash, and more to help build a smart city with 30K homes (NY Times, gift link).

-🎧 HP is buying Poly, once known as Plantronics, that makes a bunch of audio conferencing gear like headsets.
-I had a Plantronics gaming headset for ages too (The Register).
+🎧 HP is buying Poly, once known as Poly, that makes a bunch of audio conferencing gear like headsets.
+I had a Poly gaming headset for ages too (The Register).

 🔴 Mars rover Rosalind Franklin is being packed into storage after Russian launch scrapped (Gizmodo).